When I was young, my slippers were red;

 So I eat a good breakfast and go back to bed!

 Note from Joe: Although Pete Seeger sang these lyrics in concert, he did not write them.
 Many variations can be found on the Web, most of which say “anonymous,” but it is sometimes attributed to Harold Krebbs, Ebby Rose, Homer A. Shiveley, Art Davis, G.A.
-Davis, Marian Johnson, Len Ingebrigtsen, Mary Ellen Garrett Ince, and Phyllys R. Burchill.
+Davis, Marian Johnson, Len Ingebrigtsen, Mary Ellen Garrett Ince, Jimmy Driftwood, and Phyllys R. Burchill.
+Some online copies say, "by John E Denham (Published 1949)".
 Can anybody tell me for sure who wrote the original, and prove it?

 Note added later: Mike Halloran emailed me the following: “According to Pete Seeger’s autobiography, he learned that the writer was a newspaper man.
 He contacted the author to offer him credit and royalties for the song.
 The man refused both wishing to remain anonymous.
 Pete Seeger claims to be the only one who knows the true identity of the author.”
 I guess that settles it.
 It’s anonymous!